I mentioned earlier that in September my language studies were focused on French, as I had the chance to try Lingoda.

 - CEFR certificates available

-- It’s possible to have completely customised private classes
+- It’s possible to have completely customized private classes

 - One cannot choose a teacher to work with regularly

 - Not great flexibility when you want to book a class lesson on a specific topic